Universal measurement-based quantum computation in a one-dimensional architecture enabled by dual-unitary circuits

 \textit{Determining the set of gates.}---What remains is to determine which unitary circuits can be implemented using products of the unitaries $U(\theta)$.
-To understand these circuits, we make the important observation that, since $T_k$ is unitary and Clifford, it has a finite period, meaning there is a smallest integer $p_k$ such that $T_k^{p_k} \propto I$.
-Now, consider breaking the computation into blocks of length $p_k$.
+To understand these circuits, we make the important observation that, since $T_k$ is unitary and Clifford, it has a finite period, meaning there is a smallest integer $p_k$ such that $T_k^{p_k} \propto I$. {The periods $p_k$ for $k\leq 7$ are given in Fig.~\ref{fig:qca_evo}.} Now, consider breaking the computation into blocks of length $p_k$.
 The net effect of measuring all spins in one block is

 where $O_k(\ell) := T_k^{\ell\dagger} Z_1 T_k^\ell$.
 Therefore, the elementary gates in our scheme are $k$-qubit rotations generated by the operators $O_k(\ell)$, which are determined by the space-time evolution of $Z_1$ under conjugation by $T_k^\dagger$ a number $\ell$ times.
 Again, as $T_k$ is a Clifford circuit, these operators will all be $k$-qubit Pauli operators.
 The evolution is determined (up to a possible factor of $-1$) from the following local rules,